-Joannah explains that there’s a number of different factors that contribute to exactly where and why we store fat in our body—which include genetics, stress, medication, environmental factors, diet, exercise, and our age.
-Furthermore, where your body stores fat is also often indicative of what’s happening on a hormonal level within the body.
+Joannah explains that several factors contribute to where and why we store fat in our body—genetics, stress, medication, environmental factors, diet, exercise, and age, furthermore, where your body stores fat is also often indicative of what’s happening on a hormonal level within the body.

-Here are some of the reasons as to why fat is harder to shift in specific parts of your body—and of course, what you can do about it, according to Joannah:
+Here are some of the reasons why fat is harder to shift in specific parts of your body—and of course, what you can do about it, according to Joannah:

 How to get rid of body fat and why we store fat in different parts of our body…

 Usually associated with elevated insulin levels.

 Besides our not liking their look, love handles can underlie a more serious issues such as heart disease, stroke, or Type 2 diabetes.
 The best way to monitor your insulin levels is via nutrition and exercise.
 The first step would be to reduce the consumption of all types of refined sugar, such as cakes, biscuits, sweets, and chocolate.
 Step two would be to practice mindful eating.
 Keeping a food journal is an easy way to keep up with mindful eating.
 Apps such as MyFitnessPal or Recovery Record are great at keeping track of what you are eating.
 Having a visual record of your daily diet will make you mindful of what you eat and how your body feels after each meal.